benji6/virtual-audio-graph/docs/standard-nodes.md

 # Standard Virtual Audio Node Factories

-Here is a list of the standard virtual audio node factories exported by virtual-audio-graph and the params you can provide them with.
+Here is a list of the standard virtual audio node factories exported by virtual-audio-graph and the params you can provide them with ([The virtual-audio-graph guide is here](https://virtual-audio-graph.netlify.com/)).

 ## [analyser](https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode)